holgerbrandl/kalasim/docs/userguide/docs/index.md

 <!--This example corresponds to the `Cars` `salabim` example https://www.salabim.org/manual/Modeling.html-->

-Although the example lacks dynamic aspects that make simulations fun, it demonstrates the main mode of operation, the core API and the state model implemented in `kalasim`.
+Although the example lacks dynamic aspects such as [states](state.md), [resources](resource.md) or [queues](component.md#queue) that make simulations fun, it demonstrates the main mode of operation, the core API and the component state model implemented in `kalasim`.

 The main body of every `kalasim` model usually starts with:
 ```